moonbirdai/puppeteer-plus-martech-mcp/README.md

 - Detailed tracking requests for each vendor category
 - Request timing and patterns

+#### parse-analytics-beacons
+Capture and parse both traditional Adobe Analytics and Adobe Experience Platform Web SDK beacons.

+**Parameters:**
+- `url` (string, required): The URL of the webpage to analyze
+- `waitTime` (number, optional): Time to wait for beacons to fire (milliseconds)
+- `simulateClick` (string, optional): Optional CSS selector to click for interaction beacons

+**Returns:**
+Detailed parsing of analytics beacons, including:
+- Complete breakdown of Adobe Analytics variables (props, eVars, events, etc.)
+- Parsed XDM schema data for Adobe Experience Platform Web SDK
+- Both page load and interaction beacons (if simulateClick is provided)
+- Categorized data by beacon type and provider

 #### highlight-marketing-tools
 Takes a screenshot with marketing technologies visually highlighted.